gshipley/summitlab14/Chapters/04-VerifyInstall.md

 	broker			A	209.132.178.67
 	node1			A	209.132.178.69

-Verify that you have entries for both the broker and the node host and listed above.
+Verify that you have entries for both the broker and the node host listed in the output of the *cat* command.
 Once you have verified this, take a look at the database for apps.example.com.db to verify that is has an *NS* entry for *broker.hosts.example.com*:

 	# cat /var/named/dynamic/apps.example.com.db

 ###**Verifying DNS resolution**

 One of the most common problems that students encounter is improper host name resolution for OpenShift Enterprise.
-If this error occurs the broker will not be able to contact the node hosts and vice versa.
-Both the broker and node host should be using your broker.hosts.example.com IP address for DNS resolution.
-To verify this, view the */etc/resolv.conf* file both the broker and node host to verify it is pointed to the correct *BIND* server.
+If this error occurs, the broker will not be able to contact the node hosts and vice versa.
+Both the broker and node host should be using your broker.hosts.example.com host for DNS resolution.
+To verify this, view the */etc/resolv.conf* file on both the broker and node host to verify it is pointed to the correct *BIND* server.

 	# cat /etc/resolv.conf

-If everything with DNS is setup correctly, you should be able to ping node1.hosts.example.com from the broker and receive a response as shown below:
+If everything with DNS is setup correctly, you should be able to ping node.hosts.example.com from the broker and receive a response as shown below:

-	# ping node1.hosts.example.com
+	# ping node.hosts.example.com

- 	PING node1.hosts.example.com (209.132.178.69) 56(84) bytes of data.
+ 	PING node.hosts.example.com (209.132.178.69) 56(84) bytes of data.
 	64 bytes from node.osop-local (209.132.178.69): icmp_seq=1 ttl=64 time=0.502 ms

 ###**Verifying ActiveMQ and MCollective**

 ActiveMQ is a fully open source messenger service that is available for use across many different programming languages and environments.
-OpenShift Enterprise makes use of this technology to handle communications between the broker host and the node host in our deployment.
+MCollective is a higher-level framework for remote job execution that communicates over ActiveMQ.
+OpenShift Enterprise makes use of these technologies to handle communications between the broker host and the node host in our deployment.

-The first thing we want to ensure is that the daemon is running.
+The first thing we want to ensure is that the ActiveMQ daemon is running.
 Perform the following command on the broker host:

 **Note:** Execute this command on the broker host